Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 What Attracts Chipmunks To Your Yard?
-There are quite a variety of troubling rodents which may cause issues throughout your garden and all over your property, although several homeowners despise mice, rats, Ground squirrels, Possums, and even moles.
+There are quite a variety of troubling rodents that may cause issues throughout your garden and all over your property, although several homeowners despise mice, rats, Ground squirrels, Possums, and even moles.

 The chipmunk, on the other hand, is a rodent that many people ignore.